BiomedSciAI/fuse-med-ml/README.md

 * loss
 * multihead model

-### Creating a FuseMedML component
+### Creating a custom FuseMedML component

-In this example ...
+Creating custom FuseMedML components is easy - in the following example we add a new data processing operator:

 A data pipeline operator
 ```python